Top tips for travel

-You can book online 24 hours a day, using your credit or debit card, using the pink box to the left.
+You can book online 24 hours a day, using your credit or debit card, using the pink box above.

-Alternatively, between 0800 and 2000 every day, including weekends, you can call 0845 6000 449.
-UK calls are charged at a local rate and you will talk to knowledgeable and friendly operators based in Orkney and Shetland.
+Alternatively, you can call 08001114422 (free from UK landlines and mobiles) to talk to knowledgeable and friendly operators based in Orkney and Shetland.

 - Cabins – Book your berth, cabin or pod in good time.
 Though extra cabins were added to our ships some years ago, there are still sailings where we are fully booked.
 Book cabins in advance to avoid disappointment.
-Alternatively, why not try our sleeping pods (pictured)?
+Alternatively, why not try our sleeping pods?